Conflux-Chain/conflux-doc/docs/rigorous-testing.md

 throughput is 15000-20000 TPS.
 If the performance is lower than the expectation, it indicates a potential regression at the storage layer.
 For every relealse, we will run this test to check the storage layer performance.

+## Consensus Performance Benchmark Tool

+The consensus implementation is typically fast and can process close to one thousand blocks per second in the normal scenarios.
+However, if the TreeGraph is unstable and it contains a lot of forks, the consensus component may fail back to slow routines.
+Its performance under such unstable scenarios is critical because it corresponds to the catch-up speed during DoS attacks.
+`tests/attack_bench` contains a list of python scripts to benchmark the consensus performance under attack scenarios:

+1. `fork_same_height_merge.py` creates a unstable TreeGraph with roughly 95000
+blocks.
+In the TreeGraph, it has three branches and in each branch there are star shape forks attached at a fixed height.
+It corresponds to one worst case scenario for the consensus procesing engine.
+The expected speed is ~70 blocks/s on MacBook Pro 2019 and ~45 blocks/s on m5a.xlarge.

+2. `fork_same_height_hiding.py` tests the scenario where an attacker tries to actively mine at a fixed height, hides the mined blocks, and release them together.
+It measures the block generation capaiblity of the victim at this scenario.
+The expected generation speed is always faster than 1000 blocks in less than 1 minutes.

+3. `fork_same_height_attack.py` tests a similar attack as 2 but the attacker does not hide the blocks.
+The expected generation speed is always afster than 100 blocks in less than 10 seconds.

+4. `fork_chain_hiding.py` tests the scenario where an attacker tries to actively mine a saperate chain, hides the mined blocks, and release them together.
+The expected generation speed of the victim is always faster than 100 blocks in less than 10 seconds.

+5. `fork_chain_attack.py` tests a similar attack as 4 but the attacker does not hide the blocks.
+The expected generation speed of the victim is always faster than 100 blocks in less than 10 seconds.

+Note that 2, 3, and 5 are long running test scripts and you can terminate the execution after the speed stablizes.
+For every release, we run these scripts to make sure that there is no performance regression.